The 9 Best Telematics Companies for 2023

 However, it doesn’t offer automatic route optimization, a vital feature if you want to reduce fuel consumption and driving time.
 Teletrac also doesn’t have cargo and engine temperature sensors.
 So, if your fleet handles temperature-sensitive goods, such as food or medicine, we recommend opting for Verizon, as it uses diagnostics to detect temperature.
 But if you are more concerned about pricing than temperature sensors, we’d hand it to Quartix, which scores 4.4/5 in our pricing analysis.
 Its price plans start at a lower $14.90 per vehicle, per month, compared to Teletrac (3.4/5), which starts at $25 per vehicle, per month.

-RAM: Best Telematics Provider for Affordability
+RAM: Best Telematics Provider for Improving Driver Safety

 RAM